JayeshKakkad-Rotoclear/Rotoclear-C-Pro-Docs/docs/reference/glossary.md

 ## D

 **Database**
-A structured collection of data stored electronically in a computer system, used by RotorDream to store configuration, user data, and recording metadata.
+A structured collection of data stored electronically in a computer system, used by C Pro to store configuration, user data, and recording metadata.

 **Docker**
 A containerization platform that packages applications and their dependencies into portable containers.